it-economics/itea-be/kata-instructions.md

 - Starting with simpler storage solutions like in-memory databases reduces initial complexity and facilitates easier testing and flexibility for future changes.
 </details>

 ### b) **Evolving the System**<br/>

-**Question:** Explore how the system can evolve from using simple data storage to more complex ones under the YAGNI principle.
+**Question:** Explore how the system can evolve from using simple data storage to more complex ones using the YAGNI principle.
 Discuss the ease of making such changes in a hexagonal architecture setup.

 <details>
 <summary>Solution</summary>

-- Under YAGNI, the system evolves to include complex components only as needed, avoiding unnecessary initial work.
+- When applying YAGNI, the system evolves to include complex components only as needed, avoiding unnecessary initial work.
 - Hexagonal architecture allows for smooth transitions in data storage without impacting the core logic, by simply replacing or extending adapters.
 - For instance, upgrading from an in-memory database to a persistent storage solution can be done by introducing a new adapter, with no changes required in the core application.
 </details>

 ## Task 2 - Coding Challenge: Evolving Data Storage

-The current bank account service uses an in-memory database for simplicity.
-The challenge is to refactor the code to allow easy swapping of the data storage solution, adhering to the YAGNI principle.
+The current `ProductRepository` implementation uses an in-memory "database" for simplicity, with hardcoded product data -- maybe good enough for a PoC.
+The challenge is to make it easier for ITEA employees to add new products, without requiring them to ask a developer to make changes to the code.

+We currently have a relatively small number of products, and they are only read, never written to (except occasionally when an employee adds a new product).
+Do we need a full-blown relational database with ORM for that, especially at this stage of the development?
+Remember to apply the YAGNI principle.

 ### Provided Code Base